loulai/Creating_Instagram/README.md

 Timeline
 ---
-As mentioned earlier, this is the first time I've used Bootstrap.
+As mentioned above, this is the first time I've used Bootstrap.
 I got really excited about it, so I created a timeline comparing Lougram pre-Bootstrap to post-Bootstrap.

 Lougram, pre-Boostrap:
 ![](README_images/img/unstyled_instagram.png)